 Joining their mailing list will also show the colleges you are interested in.
 Sometimes, demonstrated interest can play a role in college admissions decisions.
 In addition, follow colleges on social media.
 Colleges use their social media accounts to share updates and information on cool things happening on campus.

 9. Visit colleges

-If you’re very interested in a college and have not visited yet, make plans to visit.
+If you’re very interested in a college and have not visited yet, make plans to go there!

 The college visit is probably the most important part of the college search because it is the only way you will know for sure if the college is right for you.
 College mailings and websites will give you the facts; the college visit will let you experience the community.

 10. Start planning your summer activities

 As a junior in high school, you see summer as a time to relax and not think about college.
 So What should juniors do to prepare for college in the summer?
 While it is essential to do some relaxing, it is also the perfect time to do things that could help with the college admissions process.

 Learn more about summer programs, internship opportunities, or volunteer work.
 These are great activities to include in your college application.
 Grades and test scores play a big part in the college admissions decision.
 But, your activities could be the thing that can set you apart from students with similar academic profiles.